MrBobNl/BobVPN/README.md

 If you have worked with OpenVPN or/and with networks regularly before.
 Then i would just jump into making the image, configure your Modem and/or router yourself with the desired firewall yourself and you will probraly be go to go for an solid 95% already.
 Just jump into the last part to created a client in the docker in the client-configs folder :D Still to steep of an step? there is an step by step down under here :D

 ### Step-by-step installation process
+If you have no rights, just type sudo in front of every command ;-) or loggin with sudo -i as root.
 #### Making the image
 - [] Configure docker for the multiarch build
 ```